cs1302uga/cs1302-ce08/README.md

    ```

 1. **[ALL GROUP MEMBERS]**
-   If you did not setup your Git username and email on Nike when workin on `cs1302-ce06`,
+   If you did not setup your Git username and email on Nike when working on `cs1302-ce07`,
    then please revist that exercise and follow the instructions presented there.

 1. Change into the `cs1302-ce08` directory that was just created and look around.
 There should be